Konstantin-Bogorodskii/Calculator-js/README.md

-# iPhone Calculator
+# iPhone Calculator Pet Project

-## Pet Project

--  Проект выполнил: Богородский К.О.

 ##  Technologies in Use